Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

-• Day 13: Hike to Poon Hill and trek to Nayapul (1070m.), 3 hrs, then drive to Pokhara
+Day 13: Hike to Poon Hill and trek to Nayapul (1070m.), 3 hrs, then drive to Pokhara

 From Ghorepani, you will make your way to the vantage point of Poon Hill early in the morning to witness the amazing sunrise view amidst the panoramic display of Annapurna peaks.
 It is a fantastic phenomenon and quite mesmerizing.
 After enjoying the sights at Poon Hill, you will then make your way to Nayapul, from where you will have a drive to Pokhara.
-Overnight stay at the Hotel at Pokhara.
+Overnight stay at the Hotel in Pokhara.

 Altitude: 820 m